mitoc/website/_pages/rentals/intervale-manual.md

 ---
 The below contains information which **you must read and follow.** This is not an online license agreement.

+## <span style="color:red;">Use During Covid</span>

+In order to mitigate the risks of COVID-19, some rules for accessing Intervale have been modifed.
+Below is a list of all updated rules pertaining to Intervale access and COVID-19.
+These rules are intended to supercede any other rule listed on this page which may be in contradiction.

+### Outdoor/Cambing Only

+- **Vaccination Status:** All guests must attest that they are either fully vaccinated or that they have a valid medical or religious excemption.
+- **Guest Information:** For the purposes of contact tracing, the full name of each guest as well as their contact information (email or phone) must be provided at the time of reservation.
+- **Daily Attestation:** All guests staying at the property must submit a daily attestation of health.

+### Cabin & Yurt

+In addition to all of the requirements above for camping & outdoor use only, the following rules also apply to using the cabin or yurt.

+- **Occupancy:** The cabin and yurt are indoor spaces and may be reserves separately.
+Only 1 group of up to 10 people may reserve the cabin or yurt for any single night.
+- **Ventilation:** As much as possible, keep a window(s) cracked to improve ventilation.
+- **Masking:** Masks are required indoors (cabin/yurt) except while eating, drinking, or sleeping.
+- **Distancing:** As much as possible, guests inside the cabin & yurt should attempt to social distance.
+- **Cleaning:** Guests must thoroughly clean all surfaces prior to departing.

+**NOTE:** Vaccination status and daily health attestations are not shared with anyone.
+Contact tracing information is only shared in the event that there may be a reason to believe someone may have been exposed.

 ## Purpose

 This document is intended as an instruction set for Intervale Keyholders.
 It is similar to the instructions told to new Keyholders during training trips.
 However, this document is not a substitute for a training trip.
 If you want to become a Keyholder for Intervale, you must attend one of these trips.